omgcast/WireGuard-Guide/README.md

 # WireGuard Setup Guide for Arch Linux

 This guide provides a streamlined, step-by-step process to set up a secure WireGuard VPN on Arch Linux.
 It ensures proper configuration of public and private keys to avoid common issues related to authentication and traffic routing.
+The client setup covers various platforms, including Linux, Windows, and mobile devices (iOS/Android).

 [Русская версия](README-ru.md)
 ## Table of Contents